 |It requires prior knowledge of data analysis and programming||It provides AI features that help even nontechnical users to create reports by writing queries in a natural language|

 Business Intelligence tracks market trends and draws meaningful insights for enterprises to make right decisions.
 Power BI is the most sought-after tool when it comes to visualizing complex data and providing a deeper understanding of the business.
-Even though MSBI has found its place in most office spaces, Power BI is gradually but assertively being recognized as the more straightforward option between the two BI tools.
+Even though MSBI has found its place in most office spaces it’s really helpful for the MSBI Developer, Power BI is gradually but assertively being recognized as the more straightforward option between the two BI tools.

 For more information on these BI tools, visit our Business Intelligence Community.